 In the 2017 Federal Budget, the Government announced a number of measures relating to housing affordability, including around capital gains tax (CGT).
 One measure which is now law1 is the removal of the main residence CGT exemption for non-residents of Australia for tax purposes (henceforth referred to as ‘foreign residents’).

-Whilst few are impacted by this change, for those who are, the impact may be significant and requires immediate consideration.
+Whilst few are impacted by this change, for those who are, the impact may be significant.

 What is the main residence CGT exemption?